ZF4444/MMAL-Net/README.md

 # TBMSL-Net

-This is a PyTorch implementation of the paper ["Three-branch and Mutil-scale learning for Fine-grained Image Recognition (TBMSL-Net)"](https://arxiv.org/abs/2003.09150) (Fan Zhang, Guisheng Zhai, Meng Li, Yizhao Liu).
+This is a PyTorch implementation of the paper ["Multi-branch and Multi-scale Attention Learning for Fine-Grained Visual Categorization (MMAL-Net)"](https://arxiv.org/abs/2003.09150) (Fan Zhang, Meng Li, Guisheng Zhai, Yizhao Liu).
 Welcome to discuss with us in issues!

 ![avatar](./network.png)

 ### Table of Contents
 - <a href='#requirements'>Requirements</a>
 - <a href='#datasets'>Datasets</a>
-- <a href='#training TBMSL-Net'>Training TBMSL-Net</a>
+- <a href='#training L-Net'>Training MMAL-Net</a>
 - <a href='#evaluation'>Evaluation</a>
 - <a href='#model'>Model</a>
 - <a href='#reference'>Reference</a>